7 stunning rug types from around the world

 Image: Sisal Rugs

-The only possible downside - due to the extreme durability and stain resistance of seagrass, these rugs are very difficult to dye, so you will almost always find seagrass rugs in natural colours… good news for homes with accident-prone kids though!
+The only possible downside is that due to seagrass's extreme durability and stain resistance, these rugs are very difficult to dye, so you will almost always find seagrass rugs in natural colours… but that’s good news for homes with accident-prone kids, though!

 #3: Deserts of Mexico, Brazil, China and Africa - Sisal Rugs